 - Report to the IAA using the IAA template SOTS FORM 1.
 This template has been in use for several years by organisations and persons to report safety occurrences to the IAA.
 The form has been updated to facilitate compliance with latest regulations, however, the IAA intends to phase out it’s use by the end of 2019.
 This means that either reporting option 1 or 2 above must be used after 2019.
 Organisations who currently use SOTS Form 1 are advised to contact the IAA (via their designated surveillance inspector) to plan the transition to the new ECCAIRS compatible reporting process.

 Other Reporting Forms

 In addition to meeting the requirements of Regulation (EU) 376/2014, the IAA has developed specific reporting forms to gather further information on specific hazards.
 Completion of the following forms does not obviate the need to report the related occurrence using the reporting options discussed above.

 - Wildlife Strike Form

-- Dangerous Goods Form (see further information on reporting of dangerous goods occurrences).
+- Dangerous Goods Form (see further information on the carriage of dangerous goods).
 Completed form to be submitted to email@example.com .